 - 11.18 The Lister Hospital provides the main focus of the Health Campus.
 It was opened in 1972 and offers general and specialist hospital services for people across Hertfordshire and south Bedfordshire.
 A number of services have been centralised onto the Lister Hospital site in the last few years.
 Many of these have moved from the Queen Elizabeth II Hospital in Welwyn Garden City.
 This includes accident and emergency, maternity, acute elderly and acute mental health units. - 11.19 This has led to significant development, transforming the existing hospital site.
 Around £170 million has been invested.
 Improvements include: a new surgical unit (called the Treatment Centre), an expanded maternity unit, a new multi-storey car park and major changes to the emergency and inpatient services.
 The Lister Hospital is the town's largest employer, providing more than 2,700 jobs.
-Ensuring a successful future for the hospital is critical to the future of the town. - 11.20 Policy HC3 safeguards the existing hospital site, including the main hospital buildings, residential accommodation for hospital employees to the east, offices, training facilities and parking provision.
-This will allow the Lister Hospital to operate successfully throughout the plan period to 2031. - 11.21 The hospital is supplemented by additional healthcare facilities to the north, which provide specialist care homes and mental health services. - 11.22 Planning permission for appropriate healthcare related uses within this area will be granted, including ancillary facilities (the definition of which includes residential accommodation for staff). - 11.23 A small parcel of undeveloped land within this campus, adjacent to the A602, provides the opportunity for additional healthcare related uses, including the expansion of the Lister Hospital.
+Ensuring a successful future for the hospital is critical to the future of the town. - 11.20 Policy HC3 safeguards the existing hospital site.
+This will allow the Lister Hospital to operate successfully throughout the plan period to 2031. - 11.21 The hospital is supplemented by additional healthcare facilities to the north, which provide specialist care homes and mental health services. - 11.22 There is a small parcel of undeveloped land within this campus, adjacent to the A602.
+Development here will be restricted to healthcare related uses, which complement the existing facilities.